srerun/prometheus-alerts/content/runbooks/freeradius-exporter/FreeRADIUSStatsErrorDetected.md

 ## Meaning

-The `FreeRADIUSStatsErrorDetected` alert is triggered when the FreeRADIUS server reports a stats error.
-This error can indicate a problem with the FreeRADIUS server's ability to collect or process statistical data, which can impact the accuracy of billing, authentication, and authorization processes.
+The FreeRADIUSStatsErrorDetected alert is triggered when the FreeRADIUS server reports an error in its statistics.
+This error can indicate a problem with the source of the error, which may affect the accuracy of the statistics reported by the FreeRADIUS server.
+This can lead to incorrect decisions based on faulty data.

 ## Impact

-The impact of this alert is potentially high, as it can lead to:
+The impact of this alert is moderate, as it may affect the ability to make informed decisions based on accurate statistics.
+However, it does not necessarily indicate a critical issue with the FreeRADIUS server or its functionality.

-* Inaccurate billing and revenue loss
-* Authentication and authorization issues
-* Difficulty in troubleshooting and debugging issues due to incomplete or inaccurate statistical data

 ## Diagnosis

-To diagnose the root cause of the `FreeRADIUSStatsErrorDetected` alert, follow these steps:
+To diagnose the issue, follow these steps:

-1. Check the FreeRADIUS server logs for error messages related to stats collection and processing.
+1. Check the FreeRADIUS server logs for error messages related to statistics.
-2. Verify that the FreeRADIUS server is properly configured to collect and process statistical data.
-3. Check the FreeRADIUS exporter configuration to ensure it is correctly configured to scrape stats data from the FreeRADIUS server.
-4. Review the network and system logs to identify any underlying issues that may be contributing to the stats error.
+2. Investigate the source of the error, which may be a specific module or component of the FreeRADIUS server.
+4. Verify that the statistics are being reported correctly and accurately reflect the current state of the system.

 ## Mitigation

-To mitigate the impact of the `FreeRADIUSStatsErrorDetected` alert, follow these steps:
+To mitigate the issue, follow these steps:

-1. Immediately investigate and resolve the underlying cause of the stats error.
+1. Correct the source of the statistics error, which may require updating or configuring the FreeRADIUS server module.
-2. Restart the FreeRADIUS server and exporter to ensure that the stats collection and processing are restarted.
+2. Restart the FreeRADIUS server to ensure that the changes take effect.
-3. Verify that the stats data is being collected and processed correctly after the restart.
+3. Verify that the statistics are being reported correctly and accurately reflect the current state of the system.
-4. Implement additional monitoring and logging to detect and alert on similar issues in the future.
-5. Consider implementing redundant stats collection and processing mechanisms to mitigate the impact of future errors.
+4. Update the monitoring system to reflect the changes made to the FreeRADIUS server.